Board/Liason Bios

 • image

-Dr. Betty Mosher - Board Liasison
+Dr. Betty Mosher - Board Liaison

 Betty teaches Biology at College of the Rockies in Cranbrook.
 In the past, her students have been involved with education projects on nonpoint source pollution in Joseph Creek.
 Betty is helping design the college’s new environmental studies certificate and diploma and will be working with Mainstreams to engage her students in new public education projects.